Field experience, co-op, internships and service learning

 - Opportunities can be paid or unpaid and last 5 to 8 weeks.

 - Most programs provide field experience during the spring, although schedules and the frequency of field experience varies by program.

 Co-operative (co-op) education

 Co-op is an optional elective credit course completed between the first and second year of study.

-- This paid, full-time, work placement lasts between 12 to 16 weeks.
+- This paid, full-time work placement lasts 12 to 16 weeks.

 - Employers are increasingly recognizing the value of co-op education.
 Completing the program can set you apart from the competition.

 - Over 50 diploma programs with an opportunity for a co-op placement.
 View program pages to see if the program you're interested in has a co-op option.

-- Our co-op program follows Canadian Association for Cooperative Education (CAFCE) guidelines.
+- Our co-op program follows Co-operative Education and Work-Integrated Learning Canada (CEWIL) guidelines.
 Students who successfully complete co-op will have the co-op designation reflected on their transcript and diploma.